-Please review the FY23 LB21 Notice of Funding Opportunity (PDF).
+Please review the Notice of Funding Opportunity (NOFO) for FY 2024 (PDF, 694KB)

 We estimate that it may take one to three hours to evaluate one proposal.
 First time reviewers may require additional time.
 For all questions about reviewing, either technical or programmatic, contact IMLS staff.